pritamd47/pritamd47.github.io/_pages/about.md

   order: descending  # can be either "ascending" or "descending"
 ---

-Hi, I am a PhD candidate at the University of Washington, Seattle.
+Hi, I have a background is in hydrology, remote sensing, and geology.
+I completwd my PhD from the Civil and Environmental Engineering Department at the University of Washington, Seattle.

-My background is in hydrology, remote sensing, and geology.
 I am interested in the application of state-of-art of remote sensing and computational modeling in water security, water resource management, and improving our understanding of the human footprint on Earth.

 I grew up in different parts of the North East region of India.
 I completed my integrated masters in geological technology from IIT Roorkee, where I was exposed to the field of remote sensing and its applications on improving our understanding of Earth's cryosphere.
 I continued to pursue my interest in applications of remote sensing to improve our understainding of the Earth during my doctoral studies at the University of Washington.